-- In Bitchy Bitch, one of Midge's coworkers is driving hr and others crazy with her crusade for harassment of homosexuals and non-Christians.
-If you thik that homosexuals and wiccans should be treated with any respect and that it's wrong to persecute them, then you are a bigot against Christians - In the eyes of this Straw Loser Windmill Crusader, that is.
+- In Bitchy Bitch, one of Midge's coworkers is driving her and others crazy with her crusade for harassment of homosexuals and non-Christians.
+If you think that homosexuals and wiccans should be treated with any respect and that it's wrong to persecute them, then you are a bigot against Christians - In the eyes of this Straw Loser Windmill Crusader, that is.

-- One Biller strip feature a gang of smug selfrighteous people, concratulating themselves to be good people who are free from prejudice - unlike the bigotted scumbags who make up the rest of humanity and are all exactly alike.
+- One Biller strip feature a gang of smug self righteous people, congratulating themselves to be good people who are free from prejudice - unlike the bigoted scumbags who make up the rest of humanity and are all exactly alike.

 - Parodied in the Austin Powers films as a Running Gag by Nigel Powers

 "There's only two things I hate in this world.
 People who are intolerant of other people's cultures *beat

 * and the Dutch. "